 Now, maybe many of you already knew this.
 I did not.
 And, for some reason, I didn’t care.
 Even tricks can work for staying grounded.

-So, first, why this dance move reminds me of the benefits of being grounded.
-I love the idea that he is rooted so deeply into the ground, he can lean forward without falling over.
+This dance move reminds me of the benefits of being grounded because he is rooted so deeply into the ground that he can lean forward without falling over.
 We want to be grounded so deep that, no matter what happens around us, we are present and therefore can choose our response instead of the chaos around us making that choice for us.

 For example, think of a tree.
 A tree is deeply anchored in the ground.
 Because of this anchor, it will remain standing regardless of the weather around it.
 Now, like the rest of us, a tree isn’t always perfect.
 It might get caught off guard and lose a limb under the weight of a heavy spring snow.
 Or, maybe its roots have rotted and it topples over in a strong wind.